 Click here for hotel link.
 Balmoral.
 The price increases considerably in the summer, easter holidays, weekends and festive period.
 Family of 4 for one night, where Jk Rowling completed her last book…..mmm, if your child is mad for H. Potter….what a birthday treat!

 If you are visiting Edinburgh, the street behind Waverley station is called Cockburn street.
-This is where you will find a great Potter inspired shop with fabulous potter inspired gifts.
-Diagon House is on 42-44, Cockburn street and a new Potter shop is open on 40, Victoria Street.
+This is where you will find a great Potter inspired shop, Diagon House is on 42-44, Cockburn street and a new Potter shop is open on 40, Victoria Street.
 Edinburgh.

 That concludes our Harry Potter tour.
 I hope you enjoyed reading this.
 If you are travelling around Scotland then I would suggest that you include a stop at Glenfinan to see the famous viaduct where the Hogwarts Express steam train travels over.
 You can book a train ride on the Jacobite train for the most amazing views through the Highlands.